 1. Why Capacitor is used in differentiator?

-A. The Capacitor is used in differentiator because it blocks the DC content if anything is present.
+The Capacitor is used in differentiator because it blocks the DC content if anything is present.

 So the output voltage is zero.
 Hence the Capacitor allows AC type input voltage and dependent on